lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

  of the Plaintext but otherwise left untouched in the Outer Message,
  * Class U: Unprotected options left untouched in the Outer Message.

-Additionally, the OSCORE Option is added as an Outer option, signalling that the message is OSCORE protected.
+Additionally, the OSCORE Option is added as an Outer option, signaling that the message is OSCORE protected.
 This option carries the information necessary to retrieve the Security Context with which the message was encrypted so that it may be correctly decrypted at the other end-point.